wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 | ---- | ------------------------------------------------------------ |
 |      |                                                              |

 The rest of this chapter discusses the setup requirements and provides examples for different exchange scenarios.
-For simplicityâ€™s sake, letâ€™s call a token minted by the current realm as an *internal* token and a token minted by an external realm or identity provider as an *external* token.
+For simplicity¡¯s sake, let¡¯s call a token minted by the current realm as an *internal* token and a token minted by an external realm or identity provider as an *external* token.

 ### 7.1.
-Internal Token to Internal Token Exchange
+Internal Token to Internal Token Exchange {#}

 With an internal token to token exchange you have an existing token minted to a specific client and you want to exchange this token for a new one minted for a different target client.
 Why would you want to do this?
 This generally happens when a client has a token minted for itself, and needs to make additional requests to other applications that require different claims and permissions within the access token.
-Other reasons this type of exchange might be required is if you need to perform a "permission downgrade" where your app needs to invoke on a less trusted app and you donâ€™t want to propagate your current access token.
+Other reasons this type of exchange might be required is if you need to perform a "permission downgrade" where your app needs to invoke on a less trusted app and you don¡¯t want to propagate your current access token.

 #### 7.1.1.
-Granting Permission for the Exchange
+Granting Permission for the Exchange {#}

 Clients that want to exchange tokens for a different client need to be authorized in the admin console to do so.
-Youâ€™ll need to define a `token-exchange` fine grain permission in the target client you want permission to exchange to.
+You¡¯ll need to define a `token-exchange` fine grain permission in the target client you want permission to exchange to.

 Target Client Permission